US30/Job-Fit-Anaysis/README.md

 streamlit run app.py
 ```

 Your browser should open the running app.

+Workflow highlights:

+- In the left column, fetch a JD via URL or paste it manually
+- Click "🤖 Auto-detect Skills & Experience (with LLM)" to populate mandatory skills and JD experience automatically
+- Review and edit the populated "Mandatory Skills" and "Minimum Years of Experience" if needed
-Upload a resume (PDF), provide a JD via URL fetch or by pasting manually, set mandatory skills and thresholds, then click Analyze.
+- Upload a resume (PDF) and click "Analyze Final Fit"

 ---